jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

 The two primary groups of concern are the people using the service with user-level permissions and the IT staff/developers who have permission to modify and manage the filesystem and platform itself.
 We will include in this group any automated processes responsible for function of the service that operate with elevated privileges (e.g. process that creates a new user, resets a password, etc.).
 We will assume that all of the employees are gruntled, i.e. that none of them have malicious intent towards the company.
 We suppose that a user's login credentials are private, and that the space pirates that attack such services for fun and profit have no more than user-level credentials (i.e. no insider threat).

-  - Multiple locations per planet
-  - Accessible anywhere in the galaxy (via the GWW)
-  - Users are anyone with an account
-  - Backups and synchronization
-  - Players:
-    - Developers
-    - Users
-    - Space pirates

 #### **PROPERTIES**
   * **Hierarchical Group Structure**
   The Hierarchical Group Structure allows for a flexible model.
 This will easily allow the IT staff/Developers to provide different teams with access to different files and different permissions.